What Type of Back Problem

 3. NEUROGENIC CLAUDICATION

 Neurogenic Claudication is a specific type of Extension Dominant back pain that tends to affect older individuals (60+).
-It’s caused by the nerves being compressed when the patient is standing and walking, and can significantly limit a patient’s ability to walk for longer distances.
+It’s caused by the nerves being compressed when the patient is standing and walking, and can significantly limit a patient’s ability to walk for long distances.

 SIGNS AND SYMPTOMS